Armanoide/Instant-Crush/README.md

 Instant-Crush
 =============

-Instant Crush is an ORM sqlite for android
+Instant Crush is an easy ORM sqlite for android which implements CRUDD (create, read, update and drop method)

 <h2>Version</h2>